UK condemns "outrageous" Syrian attack on Turkish jet

 "I am gravely concerned by the Syrian regime's action in shooting down a Turkish military plane on 22 June," Hague said in a statement published by his ministry.

-"This outrageous act underlines how far beyond accepted behaviour the Syrian regime has put itself and I condemn it wholeheartedly," he added. "(Syria) will be held to account for its behaviour.
+"This outrageous act underlines how far beyond accepted behavior the Syrian regime has put itself and I condemn it wholeheartedly," he added. "(Syria) will be held to account for its behavior.
 The UK stands ready to pursue robust action at the United Nations Security Council."

 (Reporting by David Milliken; Editing by Andrew Heavens)